Elementals of nature

 1908-05-16-GA102

 • The elemental beings too have body and soul, though the body is invisible.
-Goblins, Gnomes.
+Goblins, gnomes.
 As physical substance continues upwards as etheric body, astral body, so it does downwards in the direction of the sub-physical members of the Goblins, Gnomes, Sylphs, Undines.

 Elementals are beings that remained behind in evolution, and have not been able to attain a spirit.

 .. since the later is the fruit of the earlier, these would then find no bodies suitable for them.
 They are, as it were, too good for the bodies of a subordinate order and for the other bodies they are too bad.
 They must therefore live a bodiless existence.
-They must cut themselves off entirely from the progress of evolution.
-Why have they deserved this?
-By reason of the fact that they have not made use of life!

 The world is around them; they have possessed senses in order to perceive the world, to enrich the life-kernel and mold it to a higher stage.
 They do not advance with world evolution, they remain behind at a certain stage.
 Beings that stay behind at such stages appear in a later epoch with approximately the character of the earlier age.
 They have grown together with it, but not in the forms of the later epoch.
 They appear in a later epoch as subordinate nature-spirits.

-[ In fact the human race will furnish a whole number of such new nature-spirits in the second half of the Jupiter evolution, for man will have fully completed the fifth principle at the Jupiter stage.
+[In fact the human race will furnish a whole number of such new nature-spirits in the second half of the Jupiter evolution, for man will have fully completed the fifth principle at the Jupiter stage.
 For those who have not used the opportunity on Earth to develop the fifth principle there will be no available form.
 They will appear as nature-spirits... -> see more on Future Jupiter ]

 Just the same occurred in the case of our present nature-spirits in the earlier periods of evolution ..